itforgeuk/Script-Actions/README.md

 Documentation and scripts examples for the [Script Actions App](https://play.google.com/store/apps/details?id=com.itforge.devopstool)

 ## Description
-Run or schedule powerful well tested shell scripts from your phone in a secure temporary execution cloud environment.
+Run or schedule powerful well tested shell scripts, Python or NodeJS code from your phone in a secure temporary execution cloud environment.
 It is a unique solution that provides easy and fast access in a secure execution environment with +100 Linux commands and tools available to use them from the phone with one tap!
 No laptops, no servers needed.

 **You can build, sell, load and execute scripts from public or private repositories.**